jasalt/daw-livestream-helper/README.md

     export TWITCH_CHAN="554music"

 If these are not supplied they have to be input before initializing Twitch connection (see BUGS section).

+No errors are given for failed login for other than error console.
+Restart and try again if mistyped credentials before connecting.

 ## Draft UI
 ![Draft UI](https://github.com/jasalt/daw-livestream-helper/blob/master/docs/210107-daw-livestream-helper-ui.png)